Most commonly raised complaints that are not within the remit of our procedure

 Tel: 0300 418 181

-There is a two stage process for dealing with disputes about homelessness decisions under Part VI of the Housing Act 1996 or the Homelessness Act 2002.
-The first stage is a review by the Council's Housing Department: the second stage is by applying to the Dartford County Court.
+There is a two stage process for dealing with disputes about homelessness decisions under Part VI of the Housing Act 1996, the Homelessness Act 2002, the Homelessness (Priority Need for Accommodation)(England) Order 2002 and the Homelessness Reduction Act 2017.
+The ﬁrst stage is a review by the Council’s Housing Department: the second stage is by applying to the Dartford County Court.

 Housing Benefit/ Council Tax Benefit Decisions

-There is a two stage process for dealing with complaints about entitlement to Housing or Council Tax Benefits.
-The first stage is an internal review by the Council's Benefits Department: the second stage is an appeal to the Upper Tribunal (Administrative Appeals Chamber) on Housing Benefit and Council Tax.
+There is a two stage process for dealing with complaints about entitlement to Housing or Council Tax Beneﬁts.
+The ﬁrst stage is an internal review by the Council’s Beneﬁts Department: the second stage is an appeal to the First-tier Tribunal on Housing Beneﬁt and Council Tax Beneﬁt.

 Liability for Council Tax or Business Rates